How We Approach Counseling

 You're here because you want something different in your life.
 Here's how I approach therapy and how I can help!

 Who I help

 Individuals & caregivers facing cancer – Cancer is a game changer.
 From the day of diagnosis to ongoing treatment and screenings, life hasn’t been the same.
 While we can’t undo the past, I help you and your family integrate cancer into your life story so you can find joy and meaning each day.

 I use research-based therapy approaches to help reduce your symptoms and increase your overall functioning.
 After all, it's not just about feeling better but living a life that counts!
 For couples, I'm very fond of Emotionally Focused Therapy (EFT).
 In helping you through life transitions, including cancer, I tap into Cognitive Behavioral Therapy (CBT), Acceptance Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT) and Metacognitive Therapy (MCT).
 For insomnia, I use Cognitive Behavioral Therapy for Insomnia (CBT-I).
 I've also been trained in trauma recovery and I use Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) for kids and teens and Cognitive Processing Therapy (CPT) for adults.

 The plan to stop struggling and start thriving:

-Schedule a 20-min phone screen with our executive assistant, Karen.
+Schedule a 20-min phone screen with Karen, our Office Whiz Extraordinaire.